-The Enrollment Specialist will verify the provider and PPG chosen on the application.
-In general, if the Primary Care Physician (PCP) is confirmed as active in the system and accepting new members, then the chosen provider will be honored.
-The patient provider relationship is very important so in any circumstance where the chosen PCP and/or PPG cannot be met, then the enrollee will be contacted by Blue Shield Promise Health Plan's Member Services Department to review further options.
+The Enrollment Specialist will verify the provider and IPA/medical group chosen on the application.
+In general, if the primary care physician (PCP) is confirmed as active in the system and accepting new members, then the chosen provider will be honored.
+The patient provider relationship is very important so in any circumstance where the chosen PCP and/or IPA/medical group cannot be met, then the enrollee will be contacted by Blue Shield Promise's Member Services Department to review further options.